Mr Gale has been a Co-opted Parent Governor since November 2013. He is on the F&GP Committee and is responsible for RE, PSHE & ICT.

 Rev John Whitney

-Rev Whitney is a recently appointed Co-opted Governor and is a member of the Standards Committee and is responsible for RE monitoring.
+Rev Whitney is a Co-opted Governor and is a member of the Standards Committee, responsible for RE monitoring.

-Mr Bland is a Parent Governor who is a member of the Finance Committee as well as the Standards Committee; he has responsibility for monitoring of PE and Science.
+Mr Bland is the Chair of our Governing Body; he is a member of the Standards and Finance Committee and has responsibility for monitoring of PE and Science.

 Mr Conway is a Parent Governor.